 - Slower breathing

-And those who are abusing stimulants might experience:
+Those who are abusing stimulants (such as Adderall, Ritalin, cocaine, ecstasy or methamphetamine) might experience:

 - Diminished appetite

 - High body temperature

 “Many times, those who are abusing substances don’t feel good about it.
 There is a degree of shame.
 Instead of attacking the person and trying to make them feel worse, offer help, but don’t push.
 The idea is to make the person want help, not make them withdraw further,” Ms. Davis says.

 The most important thing to remember when helping your loved one with drug abuse is to educate yourself.
 Start by learning about addiction and familiarizing yourself with signs you may have missed.
 Be supportive as you speak to your loved one.
 Tell them you’re worried about them, and you’ve noticed they’re acting differently or skipping the activities they once loved.

 Consider joining a support group for families who are dealing with substance abuse.
 Not only can a support group help you develop a deeper understanding of addiction, but it can also provide a support system of individuals who are going through similar challenges.

 You can be concerned about your loved one while offering support.
 Encourage the person to seek help, but do not push if they resist.
 Instead, be a consistent reminder of how important it is to get help.
 Understand the person you’re dealing with may not be rational while they are abusing drugs or alcohol, and that it may take time to get through to them.

 “One thing I tell families who have a loved one dealing with addiction is they can be encouraging and caring without enabling their loved one to use.
 Do not make excuses for the person — admit they have a problem.
 I also remind families the addiction is not their fault, and to not feel guilty,” says Ms. Davis.